ExtendRealityLtd/VRTK/DOCUMENTATION.md

 ### Overview

-The Interact Controller Appearance script is used to determine whether the controller model should be visible or hidden on touch, grab or use.
+The Interact Controller Appearance script is attached on the same GameObject as an Interactable Object script and is used to determine whether the controller model should be visible or hidden on touch, grab or use.

 ### Inspector Parameters